List Membership Functions

 int is_member(ANY value, LIST list [, INT case-sensitive])

-This is much the same operation as "value in list
+This is much the same operation as "value in list" except that, unlike in, the is_member() function does not

 treat upper- and lower-case characters in strings as equal.
 This treatment of strings can be controlled with the